ory/kratos-client-ruby/docs/V0alpha2Api.md

 Get Registration Flow

 This endpoint returns a registration flow's context with, for example, error details and other information.
 Browser flows expect the anti-CSRF cookie to be included in the request's HTTP Cookie Header.
 For AJAX requests you must ensure that cookies are included in the request or requests will fail.
-If you use the browser-flow for server-side apps, the services need to run on a common top-level-domain and you need to forward the incoming HTTP Cookie header to this endpoint:  ```js pseudo-code example router.get('/registration', async function (req, res) { const flow = await client.getSelfServiceRegistrationFlow(req.header('cookie'), req.query['flow'])  res.render('registration', flow) }) ```  More information can be found at [Ory Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).
+If you use the browser-flow for server-side apps, the services need to run on a common top-level-domain and you need to forward the incoming HTTP Cookie header to this endpoint:  ```js pseudo-code example router.get('/registration', async function (req, res) { const flow = await client.getSelfServiceRegistrationFlow(req.header('cookie'), req.query['flow'])  res.render('registration', flow) }) ```  This request may fail due to several reasons.
+The `error.id` can be one of:  `session_already_available`: The user is already signed in. `self_service_flow_expired`: The flow is expired and you should request a new one.
+More information can be found at [Ory Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).

 ### Examples